It’s official! Did you know that therapy cats exist and they’re officially good for us?

-Institutions such as sheltered housing, rest homes, and hospices are recognizing how the presence of a cat can lift a person’s mood and help people to open up to others.
+Institutions such as sheltered housing, rest homes, and hospices are recognising how the presence of a cat can lift a person’s mood and help people to open up to others.
 There’s something about the quiet companionship of a cat that helps people relax, smile, and interact with others.

 And this isn’t just about a gut-feeling, scientific studies have proven it.
 When mental health patients were observed interacting with pets, they smiled more often and were less likely to be short-tempered or aggressive, than those lacking feline or canine companionship.